kkozarev/SEN2COR/README.md

 module for the Atmospheric Correction is attached to this software in form of a binary library only.

-Please read the docs located on: http://s2tbx.telespazio-vega.de for further info.
+Please read the docs located at: http://s2tbx.telespazio-vega.de/sen2cor for further info.